tensorflow/models/tutorials/image/cifar10_estimator/README.md

 *Model_dir*

 This is the path where the master will save the checkpoints, graph and TensorBoard files.
 For a multi host environment you may want to use a Distributed File System, Google Storage and DFS are supported.

 *Environment*

-By the default environment is *local*, for a distributed setting we need to change it to *cloud*.
+By default the environment is *local*, for distributed settings we need to change it to *cloud*.

 ### Running script